Catchment Based Solutions for Reducing Trash Screen Blockages, Kirklees Council

 Using nature-based solutions to reduce the amount of debris in watercourses in Kirklees, West Yorkshire.

-iCASP and Kirklees Council are working on a project to come up with a solution to reduce the amount of debris in water courses.
-This is line in line with Environment Agency’s ‘Working With Natural Processes’ report (WWNP).
-The project uses nature based solutions to reduce blockages downstream, this helps the council to keep trash screens on waterways clear.
+iCASP and Kirklees Council are working on a project to find a solution to reduce debris in water courses.
+This is in line with the Environment Agency’s ‘Working With Natural Processes’ report (WWNP).
+The project uses nature-based solutions to reduce blockages downstream, which helps the council keep trash screens on waterways clear.

-The primary focus of the project has been flood risk reduction, however, many of the methods offer multiple benefits such as improvements to habitat, biodiversity and water quality.
-A resource fact sheet has been produced to inform owners of watercourses of their responsibilities.
+The project’s primary focus has been flood risk reduction; however, many of the methods offer multiple benefits, such as improvements to habitat, biodiversity, and water quality.
+A resource fact sheet has been produced to inform watercourse owners of their responsibilities.

 Watercourse Blockages